pranavan15/mongodb-user-store-wso2-is/README.md

 # MongoDB User Store Extension for WSO2 IS

 ## Introduction
 This is an extension, which consists of a user store implemented using MongoDB (A NoSQL Database) for WSO2 Product-IS.
-This extension is compatible with IS verison 5.5.0.
+This MongoDB user store extension can be used as both primary and secondary user store for product-IS.
+This extension is compatible with IS version 5.5.0.

 ## Prerequisites
 - [MongoDB user store extension](https://github.com/pranavan15/mongodb-user-store-wso2-is/archive/master.zip)